byte4RR4Y/SimpleInjection/README.md

 # SimpleInjection
-FUD RAT (Xor encrypted Meterpreter, shellcode injector)
+FUD RAT (Xor encrypted Meterpreter, shellcode injector) THIS IS A SOLUTION FOR MONODEVLEOP OR VISUAL STUDIO

 watch my video on Youtube: https://youtu.be/9TmrtGeIiUY